Our mission is to further diversity and inclusion in the European built environment industry by raising the visibility of under-represented groups.

 Andrea began her career as a journalist at Property Week before moving on to be editor of EuroProperty for seven years.
 Following this she worked for various industry bodies including the Urban Land Institute, INREV in Amsterdam, and its sister organisation ANREV in Hong Kong.
 On returning to the UK, she worked as Head of Marketing and Communications EMEA at CBRE Global Investors.

 Viktorija is a Co-Founder and Director of Diversity Talks Real Estate.
 Prior to this, Viktorija consulted for Urban Innovation Network – a start up aiming to bring together CRE, universities and local business to drive innovation.
 Prior to this Viktorija was at ULI Europe as a Director of Events Marketing and Special Programmes mostly focusing on the programming, marketing and delivery of pan-European events in cities across the region.

 Viktorija started in real estate by working in the executive search business in London before moving onto event management at the Urban Land Institute.
 She holds a BA Degree in Business and Finance from Westminster University.

-Liz has over 20 years’ experience in European real estate working for non-profit and private sector organisations.
+Liz is Head of Business Development for Diversity Talks Real Estate and has over 20 years’ experience in European real estate working for non-profit and private sector organisations.
 Most recently, she was Executive Director for the Urban Land Institute UK where she provided strategic direction to the organisation and managed the day-to-day operations, including overseeing membership growth, events programming, research and business development.